Your ‘accounting period’ for Corporation Tax is the time covered by your Company Tax Return.

 Check your accounting period

-Log in to HM Revenue and Customs’ (HMRC’s) online service to check the dates of your accounting period.
+Sign in to your business tax account using HM Revenue and Customs’ (HMRC’s) online service to check the dates of your accounting period.

 Your first accounting period

 You’ll get a letter from HMRC giving you dates for your accounting period after you register your company for Corporation Tax.